Dynamics of Schwarz reflections: the mating phenomena

-The non-escaping sets and the filled Julia sets of the maps appearing in Theorem~\ref{basilica_chebyshev_mating_thm} are shown in Figure~\ref{schwarz_basilica} and Figure~\ref{misi_pic}.

-Let us now state the main results of the sequel of this work.
-We will show that there exists a natural combinatorial bijection between the geometrically finite maps in the family $\mathcal{S}$ and those in the {\it basilica limb} $\mathcal{L}$ of the Tricorn (see \cite[\S 2.4]{LLMM2}).
+We show in \cite{LLMM2} that there exists a natural combinatorial bijection between the geometrically finite maps in the family $\mathcal{S}$ and those in the {\it basilica limb} $\mathcal{L}$ of the Tricorn (see \cite[\S 2.2.11]{LLMM2}).
 The combinatorial models of the corresponding maps are related by the circle homeomorphism $\mathcal{E}$.
-Moreover, we will show that every geometrically finite map in $\mathcal{S}$ is a conformal mating of a unique geometrically finite quadratic anti-polynomial and the reflection map $\rho$ arising from the ideal triangle group.
-Using the combinatorial bijection between geometrically finite maps mentioned above, we will further show that the locally connected topological model of $\cC(\mathcal{S})$ is naturally homeomorphic to that of the basilica limb $\mathcal{L}$ (where the homeomorphism is induced by the map $\mathcal{E}$).
+This allows us to demonstrate that every geometrically finite map in $\mathcal{S}$ is a conformal mating of a unique geometrically finite quadratic anti-polynomial and the reflection map $\rho$.
+Using the combinatorial bijection between geometrically finite maps mentioned above, we further establish that the locally connected topological model of $\cC(\mathcal{S})$ is naturally homeomorphic to that of the basilica limb $\mathcal{L}$ (where the homeomorphism is induced by the map $\mathcal{E}$).